ARichards08/Chess/PvP/README.md

 V2 list:
 Pieces need to be represented by numbers.
 I can worry about size and optimisation later, just start with the board being a vector of ints.

+List to do:
+Check states
+Do this by keeping track of squares that the enemy is attacking on a turn Also keep track of pinned pieces for discovered checks

+Testing the move list